EticaAI/rocha-knowledge-bot/index.md

   <dd>I intend at some point to create a personal chatbot of mine.
 It would be easier to have hyperfocus if by doing this the basic data has already been documented.</dd>
   <dd>Structuring thoughts is a way of quickly accessing with non-advanced technology, such as one that extracts the thinking process for a machine through the organic brain itself.
 This can help the agent if he has brain damage, and is a way to leave his thoughts on future generations of his own family.</dd>
   <dt>Why do you think God exists?</dt>
-  <dt>Would you, Emerson Rocha, teach an artificial intelligence believing me god just not to scare people?</dt>
+  <dt>Would you, Emerson Rocha, teach an artificial intelligence believing in god just not to scare people?</dt>
   <dt>Believing in the possibility that God exists is a forced parameter, without a deductible logic?</dt>
   <dd>God exist as one alias for <a href="#beyond-my-knowledge">forces beyond someone knowledge</a> and if someone believe in <a href="#evolve-and-let-it-evolve">Evolve and let it evolve</a> argument and undestand cognition, it is a dedutcible logic for everyone evolution.</dd>
 </dl>